-The key difference between feature selection and feature extraction techniques used for dimensionality reduction is that while the original features are maintained in case of feature selection algorithms, the feature extraction algorithms transform the data onto a new feature space.
+The key difference between feature selection and feature extraction techniques used for dimensionality reduction is that while the original features are maintained in the case of feature selection algorithms, the feature extraction algorithms transform the data onto a new feature space.

-Feature extraction techniques can be used to improve the predictive performance of the models, especially, in case of algorithms that don’t support regularization.
+Feature extraction techniques can be used to improve the predictive performance of the models, especially, in the case of algorithms that don’t support regularization.

 Quiz – Test your knowledge